tripoloski1337/tripoloski1337.github.io/_posts/2019-12-04-writting-open-read-write-shellcode.markdown

 	nc chall.pwnable.tw 10001

-in this challenge we are given a binary , this is information about the binary
+In this challenge we are given a binary , this is information about the binary

 	orw: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-, for GNU/Linux 2.6.32, BuildID[sha1]=e60ecccd9d01c8217387e8b77e9261a1f36b5030, not stripped

-and here are some of the protections that are active in this binary
+And here are some of the protections that are active in this binary

 <img src="/images/2019-12-04-135243_511x105_scrot.png">

-yea, the NX protection is disabled , so we can run our code inside the stack segment
+Yea, the NX protection is disabled , so we can run our code inside the stack segment

 ## Reverse engineering

-okay we've got some information we need , now it's time to look at the decompilation let's open it on ghidra and see the main function
+Okay we've got some information we need , now it's time to look at the decompilation let's open it on ghidra and see the main function

 <img src="/images/2019-12-04-140618_359x196_scrot.png">

-as you can see , we can input data up to 200 bytes and our input will be stored at shellcode buffer , and after input the binary will jump to our buffer. and if you notice that , there is orw_seccomp() function , let's use seccomp-tools to gathering more information
+As you can see , we can input data up to 200 bytes and our input will be stored at shellcode buffer , and after input the binary will jump to our buffer. and if you notice that , there is orw_seccomp() function , let's use seccomp-tools to gathering more information

 <img src="/images/2019-12-04-141345_527x245_scrot.png">

-this binary allow us to use those syscall, so we can try to open the flag inside /home/orw/flag and read the value from the buffer to another buffer , and write the buffer. so it's time to write some asm  , before we write the exploit we have to see syscall code you can use this site [here](https://syscalls.kernelgrok.com/) and search for sys_open , and this is what we go't
+This binary allow us to use those syscall, so we can try to open the flag inside /home/orw/flag and read the value to buffer , and write the buffer. so it's time to write some asm  , before we write the exploit we have to see syscall code you can use this site [here](https://syscalls.kernelgrok.com/) and search for sys_open , and this is what we got

 <img src="/images/2019-12-04-142625_952x76_scrot.png" class="center" style="width: 800px;">

 ## Exploit

-so we have to set eax register to 0x5 and ebx to our file path and more

-so firstly to open the file i make assembly code like this
+We have to set eax register to 0x5 and ebx to our file path and more so firstly to open the file i make assembly code like this

 <img src="/images/2019-12-04-144810_250x246_scrot.png">

-it will xor eax with eax so the value will set to 0 and we do the same instructions for ecx , and mov eax with 0x5 (sys_open syscall) so now eax value will have 0x5 (sys_open syscall) , and after that i push ecx and the string (as hex) to stack and mov ebx with esp
+It will xor eax with eax so the value will set to 0 and we do the same instructions for ecx , and mov eax with 0x5 (sys_open syscall) so now eax value will have 0x5 (sys_open syscall) , and after that i push ecx and the string (as hex) to stack and mov ebx with esp